Invited bidders receive an email from a purchasing agent with the subject of RFx 61******.

 - waive any informalities.

-- Financial Obligation: This Request for Quotation does not create any obligation on the part of the University to enter into any contract or purchase order.
+This Request for Quotation does not create any obligation on the part of the University to enter into any contract or purchase order.
 Any supplier who expends time or money prior to award does so at the supplier's own risk and expense.

 The University is committed to environmental stewardship, conserving natural resources and preserving the environment.
 We encourage suppliers to identify products, services, or processes that promote environmental stewardship.
 In addition to the requested bid, suppliers are encouraged to offer an additional bid for products, services, or processes that are more environmentally friendly.
-Such products or services should be bid as an alternate to the requested bid. any exceptions or deviations from the original specifications must be clearly identified.
+Such products or services should be bid as an alternate to the requested bid.
+Any exceptions or deviations from the original specifications must be clearly identified.
 The environmental benefits must be clearly identified with supporting data.
 Benefits may include: Reduced life cycle costs, reduced energy consumption, recycled content, recyclability, extended product life, and decreased maintenance.